 🤔What is kimbap

-Kimbap, also known as gimbap, is a popular Korean dish consisting of seasoned short-grain rice and fillings wrapped in a thin nori sheet.
-Some common fillings for gimbap include bulgogi beef, vegetables like cucumber, carrot, and spinach, and pickled radish (danmuji).
+Kimbap, or gimbap, is a popular Korean dish consisting of seasoned short-grain rice and fillings wrapped in a thin nori sheet.
+Some common fillings for gimbap include bulgogi beef, vegetables like cucumber, carrot, spinach, and pickled radish (danmuji).

 Difference between kimbap and sushi